Notification of Hygiene Procedures During CPR/First Aid Training

 - Whenever the participant leaves the room or goes to the bathroom during training, they must wash their hands with soap and water (20 seconds washing) and use hand gel after washing their hands.

-- Gloves will be available for participants to wear during all practical training and assessment sessions.
+- Personal protective equipment (PPE) such as gloves will be available for participants to wear during all practical training and assessment sessions

 Practical CPR Training and Assessment: